Bret Easton Ellis: Career

-Despite setbacks as a screenwriter, Ellis teamed up with acclaimed director Gus Van Sant in 2009 to adapt the Vanity Fair article "The Golden Suicides" into a film of the same name, depicting the paranoid final days and suicides of celebrity artists Theresa Duncan and Jeremy Blake.
-The film, as of 2014, has never been made.
-When Van Sant appeared on The Bret Easton Ellis Podcast on February 12, 2014, he stated that he was never attached to the project as a screenwriter or a director, merely a consultant, claiming that the material seemed too tricky for him to properly render on screen.
+Despite setbacks as a screenwriter, Ellis teamed up with director Gus Van Sant in 2009 to adapt the Vanity Fair article "The Golden Suicides" into a film of the same name, depicting the paranoid final days and suicides of celebrity artists Theresa Duncan and Jeremy Blake.
+The film, as of 2024, had not been made.
+When Van Sant appeared on The Bret Easton Ellis Podcast on February 12, 2014, he stated that he was never attached to the project as a screenwriter or a director, merely a consultant, saying that the material seemed too tricky for him to properly render on screen.
 Ellis and Van Sant mentioned that Naomi Watts and Ryan Gosling were approached to star as Duncan and Blake, respectively.
-Ellis confirmed that he and his producing partner Braxton Pope are still working on the project, with Ellis revisiting the screenplay from time to time.
+Ellis confirmed that he and his producing partner Braxton Pope were still working on the project, with Ellis revisiting the screenplay from time to time.
 As of April 2014, radical filmmaker Gaspar Noé was officially attached to direct if the film went into production, but he proved troublesome to work with due to his erratic behavior.

 In 2010, Ellis released Imperial Bedrooms, the sequel to his début novel.
-Ellis wrote it following his return to LA and fictionalizes his work on the film adaptation of The Informers, from the perspective of Clay.
+Ellis wrote it following his return to LA.
+It fictionalizes his work on the film adaptation of The Informers, from the perspective of Clay.
 Publishers Weekly gave the book a positive review, saying, "Ellis fans will delight in the characters and Ellis's easy hand in manipulating their fates, and though the novel's synchronicity with Zero is sublime, this also works as a stellar stand-alone."
 Ellis expressed interest in writing the screenplay for the Fifty Shades of Grey film adaptation.
 He discussed casting with his followers, and even mentioned meeting with the film's producers, as well as noting he felt it went well."Fifty Shades of Grey: a very positive meeting last week with producers Michael De Luca and Dana Brunetti.
 Seems we're all on the same page."
 Bret Easton Ellis' Twitter account.
 Retrieved July 30, 2012 The job eventually went to Kelly Marcel, Patrick Marber and Mark Bomback.
 In 2012 Ellis wrote the screenplay for the independent film The Canyons and helped raise money for its production.
 The film was released in 2013 and critically panned, but was a modest financial success, with Lindsay Lohan's performance in the lead role earning some positive reviews.